GauteR/fsAPId/README.md

 ```

 The docker-compose setup:
+- ✅ **Runs both servers by default** - API server and MCP server in parallel
 - ✅ **Creates a Docker volume** (`file-volume`) for persistent file storage
 - ✅ **Mounts volume to `/app/data`** inside the container
 - ✅ **Sets environment variables** for proper configuration